YOUTH and YOUNG ADULTS

 S (Secure) M (Model) A (Ask) R (Recognize) T (Tell)

 A federal government website managed by the U.S. Department of Health and Huan Services, Stopbullying.gov, teaches adults and kids how to identify, stand up to it safely, and stop bullying.
-Includes links to many resources and offers information in Spanish.
+Includes links to many resources and offers information in English, Spanish, Chinese, and Korean.

 NATIONAL BULLYING PREVENTION CENTER